1jayyang/VIBSeg/README.md

 # VIBSeg

-**VIBSeg: Reliable Text-Guided Semi-Supervised Medical Image Segmentation via Semantic Filtering and Cross-Modal Alignment**
+**VIBSeg: Filtering Task-Irrelevant Textual Semantics for Reliable Text-Guided Semi-Supervised Medical Image Segmentation**

 🚧 The code is currently being organized and will be released soon.